 On the other hand, the cloud plans are reasonably priced.
 A rolling seven-day plan costs $5.99 per month for each camera, or $59.99 a year.
 A 30-day plan is $10.99 per month per camera, or $109.99 a year.

 Priced at only $39.99, the tiny Ezviz C1C 1080p packs a wallop of value.
 It delivers quality video over a fairly wide field of view, and has an intuitive app with all the essentials intelligently organized.
 However, the Wyze Cam is $15 cheaper, and can be paired with smart-home sensors to trigger the camera.
+If you're looking for a camera that can physically rotate, consider our Yi Dome Camera X review.
 It also has free ongoing cloud storage.
 Still, the video from the C1C 1080p was a bit better than that from the Wyze Cam, which for many is the most important thing.